 There are a number of independent real estate agents who will be able to help you find your home.
 You will find though that the larger Paraguayan real estate chains tend to prefer to deal with land rather than houses.

-As for the costs they are again like rental costs higher in Asunción than the rest of the country.
-There has been a real estate boom for several year now and you may feel that some of the prices asked for properties in Asunción are a little high.
+As for the costs they are again like rental costs higher in Asunción than in the rest of the country.
+There has been a real estate boom for several years now and you may feel that some of the prices asked for properties in Asunción are a little high.

 In Asunción, this can be anything from G$5,000,000 to G$10,000,000 ($750-$1500, £540 – £1,080) per square metre.
 Additional value is then added to take into account the level of the fixtures and fittings.